Termite Barriers and Correct termite barrier installation in 2021

 Termite Barriers Trenching and backfilling.

 Install your barrier correctly and it can save you a lot of headaches and if you are unsure make sure you use an accredited installer as they must install them correctly.

-So if you need a barrier installed or just want to check it is compliant Give Vicki a call to book in a quote for your barrier on 32008586.
+So if you need a White ant barrier installed correctly or just want to check it is compliant Give Vicki a call to book in a quote for your barrier on 32008586.